-In this publication, we'll be discussing Van Kampen mutual funds.
-Our review will include a brief background of the company, and the services Van Kampen provides its clients.
-Next we'll talk about fee structures and investment returns.
-Finally, we'll review some of the top performing funds you'll find at Van Kampen.
+In this article, we'll be discussing Van Kampen mutual funds.
+This review will include a brief background of the company, and the services Van Kampen provides to its clients.
+Next, we'll talk about fee structures and investment returns.
+Finally, we'll review some of the top performing funds found at Van Kampen.

 In October 2009, Invesco announced it had entered into a definitive agreement to acquire Van Kampen from Morgan Stanley.
 The transaction was valued at $1.5 billion in cash and stock.
 At the time of purchase, Van Kampen had $119 billion in assets under management.

-The information below was the last mutual fund review taken of that company.
+The information below was the last mutual fund review of that company.

-The minimum investment at Van Kampen is $1,000.
-In addition, nearly all of their funds carry a load, with only 8.1% of their assets in no-load mutual funds.
+The minimum investment at Van Kampen was $1,000.
+In addition, nearly all of their funds carried a load, with only 8.1% of their assets in no-load mutual funds.
 As of August 2008, the average return for the Van Kampen family of mutual funds was 6.50% over the last five years.

-As was the case with Pioneer, at least one of the three top rated funds at Van Kampen is a bond fund.
-Unfortunately, all three of these funds carry a front load, and the top rated fund is currently closed to new investors.
-With that in mind, here is a list of the top three rated funds at Van Kampen:
+As was the case with Pioneer, at least one of the three top rated funds at Van Kampen was a bond fund.
+Unfortunately, all three of these funds carry a front load, and the top rated fund were closed to new investors.
+With that in mind, here is a list of the top three rated funds at Van Kampen back in 2008:

 About the Author - Van Kampen Mutual Funds